• Skip to primary navigation

 Why You’ll Love This Beef and Barley Stew

-This hearty and nutritious stew brings together rich, savory flavors and a satisfying texture that keeps you full for hours.
+This filling and nutritious stew brings together rich, savory flavors and a satisfying texture that keeps you full for hours, with barley supplying a boost of fiber and a chewy bite.

-• Slow-Simmered Flavor – Cooking low and slow allows the beef to become fall-apart tender while the barley soaks up all the flavors.
+• Slow-Simmered Flavor - Cooking low and slow allows the beef to become fall-apart tender while the barley soaks up all the flavors; for a hands-off option try the slow-cooker method for hands-off meals, about 7-8 hours on low.

-• Wholesome & Filling – Barley adds a chewy texture and a boost of fiber, making this stew extra satisfying.
+• Wholesome & Filling - Barley adds a chewy texture, especially when using pearl barley, and a boost of fiber, making this stew extra satisfying.

 • One-Pot Recipe - Minimal cleanup while delivering maximum depth of flavor.